lucasjct/form-with-nightwatch/README.md

  6. writing test

- 7.run `'npm test'` or `npm test -- --tag`.
+ 7. run `'npm test'` or `npm test -- --tag`.
 Tag if have two files of test in folder 'tests'.
    The tag is defined in 'my-test.js'.